jaunt/EJS-Site-Builder-Docs/templer/data/md/templates/preGenerate.md

 This site was generated on the date: <%= date %>
 ```

-Airfry [auto dependency tracking](/performance/dependencyTracking/) will track to see which data you actually
+Templer [auto dependency tracking](/performance/dependencyTracking/) will track to see which data you actually
 use in your templates.
-If you make changes to preGenerate.md while Airfry is running, it will only re-generate
+If you make changes to preGenerate.md while Templer is running, it will only re-generate
 the pages that used the data.

 Similarly, templates can call functions you specify.